simonepri/sudoku-solver/readme.md

 cells of the Sudoku board.

 ### Sequential Backtracking
-The sequential algorithm, that can be found in [`src/main/java/sudoku/SequentialSolver.java`][source:sequential], is implemented iteratively and can be summarized by the following pseudo-code.
+The sequential algorithm is implemented iteratively, and it simply explores the tree of all the legal candidates' assignment of each empty cells.

+The pseudo-code that follows highlights its core parts.

 ```python
 def sequential_solutions_counter(board):